Best Taco Lasagna Recipe

 How to store:

-• Refrigerate: Put leftover taco lasagna in plastic wrap it in a sealed container and it can stay refrigerated for several days.
+• Refrigerate: Put leftover taco lasagna in plastic wrap and seal it in a container.
+It can stay refrigerated for several days.

 • Freezing: To freeze, let it cool completely and then pack it into a freezer bag.
 You should eat it within three months.